varnish/docker-hitch/README.md

 # The official Hitch Docker image [![Build Status](https://travis-ci.org/varnish/docker-hitch.svg?branch=master)](https://travis-ci.org/varnish/docker-hitch)
-[Hitch](https://hitch-tls.org/) is a TLS proxy that is maintained by the Varnish community.
+[Hitch](https://hitch-tls.org/) is a *libev-based* high performance SSL/TLS proxy by Varnish Software.
 It is specifically built to terminate TLS connections at high scale and forwards unencrypted HTTP traffic to Varnish or any other HTTP backend.

 ## Running